 Workforce Grantmaking in Native Nations and Communities (WGNNC) Advisory Committee Members

-WGNNC is led by an Advisory Committee, which is currently composed of key representatives of philanthropic organizations committed to advancing WGNNC's priorities and work.
+WGNNC is led by an Advisory Committee, which is composed of grantmakers, policy experts, and tribal practitioners and leaders committed to advancing WGNNC's priorities and work.
+Advisory Committee members will assist in developing the learning priorities, programs, and grantmaking of the initiative.

 The current Advisory Committee members are: